UKIIMEA-AWS-ProServe-Team/cfn-aws-demo/README.md

 Takes approx. 10 mins to create in CFN but may take another 5-10 mins to stabilise and app to be available.
+The App takes 5-8 mins to build and deploy after a push